kjschmidt913/python-bootcamp/README.md

 I'll be adding to this as I complete the bootcamp.
 Larger projects will have their own repositories, which I will link to below.

 ## Assessment List
-The assessments are in the order they're presented in with the same filenames as in the course.
+The assessments are in the order in which they're presented with the same filenames as in the course.

 - [x] 09-Objects and Data Structures Assessment Test.ipynb